magento/devdocs/guides/v2.1/frontend-dev-guide/themes/theme-inherit.md

 Note, that the path to the template inside the `templates` directory in the theme corresponds to that in the module.
 Having changed the order or elements in the templates, OrangeCo got the minicart look like following:
 <p><img src="{{ site.baseurl }}common/images/inherit_mini2.png" alt="In the minishopping cart products are listed above the Go to Checkout button "></p>
 You can find out what exactly code changes are required to perform this and other tasks in the <a href="{{site.gdeurl21}}frontend-dev-guide/templates/template-sample.html">Illustration of customizing templates topic</a>.

-<h2 id="theme-inherit-layout">Extend layouts</h2>
+## Extend layouts {#theme-inherit-layout}

 The layouts processing mechanism does not involve fallback.
 The system collects layout files in the following order: